 Humans have long been intrigued by the sun, its shadows, and the ways of monitoring them over time.
 The reasons for that interest are obvious: by paying attention to the effects of the sun, observers could tell the time of day, determine the seasons, and separate or mark parts of the year.
 But how does one do such tasks precisely?
 In antiquity, this was mostly made possible by that “simplest” of “scientific instrument[s],” the gnomon (Isler 1991:155).
 Often little more than a vertical stick or pole, the gnomon cast little shadow at midday.
 But when the sun rose or fell, shadows extended considerably, and, if observed at equinoxes, aligned with reasonable accuracy to “true” east and west (Isler 1991:180; see also Dash 2017).
 In China, gnomons (gui biao) showed another innovation.
 Holes in them would be used to project shadows onto horizontal scales laid out north-south in relation to the vertical gnomon (Li and Sun 2009:1380, fig. 2).

 A sundial focuses on the direction of shadows to establish the time of day.
-More elaborate gnomons target the length of shadows, as this allows the time of year to be determined.
+More elaborate gnomons target the length of shadows, for this allows the time of year to be determined.
 In some cases, as in imperial China and early India, measurements of shadows were tabulated over centuries (Yano 1986:26), and the instruments to measure them could be large or even monumental.
 At Denfeng in Henan province, China, the horizontal scale ran over over 31 m (Li and Sun 2009:fig. 2).
 Places to observe the positions of the sun have been proposed for much of Mesoamerica, including: caves with overhead openings to permit the entry of sunlight; the celebrated “E-groups,” in part with solar orientations, that coalesced in the Preclassic period; buildings oriented towards sunrise events; and solstitial alignments in doorways at Yaxchilan, Mexico (e.g., Anderson 1981; Aylesworth 2015:787–789; Espinasa-Pereña and Diamant 2012:table 2; Zaro and Lohse 2005:89–93; Tate 1992:94–96).
-Whether these were “observatories” per se depends on whether a particular feature is “performative rather than practical, a theater rather than a laboratory, a planetarium rather than an observatory” (Aveni 2003:163).
+These involved observations, but whether they were “observatories” per se depends on whether a particular feature is “performative rather than practical, a theater rather than a laboratory, a planetarium rather than an observatory” (Aveni 2003:163).
 In other words, they might have borne witness to solar events, those almost miraculous synchronizations of light, shadow, and place.
 But they were not “scientific” instruments collecting data over time.

 The focus on the sun and its diurnal passage may elucidate an unusual stela erected at the city of Machaquila, Guatemala.
 Dating to Dec.
 2, A.D.
 711 (Julian), this monument is, on its front and back, an almost square carving with a head protruding from its top (Figure 1, Graham 1967:87–88, figs. 33).
 At the bottom is a witz or “hill” element, an emblem of fixity.
 Just above floats the local king as the embodiment of lordly time at the close of a katun (20-year) period.
 The glyphs frame that day sign portrait of the ruler with a relatively unembellished, angular sky band that once contained glyphs, now in a poor state of preservation.
-(Most stylized sky bands are angular, suggesting a rather rectilinear view of that part of the cosmos.)
-As for the head, it shows many characteristics of the Classic Maya Sun God: the large “eagle eyes,” possible crossed eyes, and a polished mirror-like element in the forehead.
+(Many stylized sky bands take this shape, suggesting a rather rectilinear view of that part of the cosmos.)
+As for the head, it shows many characteristics of the Classic Maya Sun God: the large “eagle eyes,” possibly crossed (pupils closer to the nose), and a polished mirror-like element in the forehead.
 Notably, this is the first datable monument at Machaquila, and Andrés Ciudad Real and colleagues have wondered if this carving came just after the movement of the Machaquila dynasty from another location on the Pasión river to the southwest (Ciudad Ruiz et al. 2013:77).
 The ruler of this time was one Sihyaj K’in Chahk, or Chahk [being] Born from the Sun, a fact inferred from a statement of parentage on the all-glyphic Stela 11 at Machaquila (Graham 1967:fig. 63).
 Stela 11 dates 30 years after Stela 13, and the reference to this individual by a sequent ruler fits the chronology.
 That this ruler was “born” from an entity highlighted on the carving is unlikely to be a coincidence.
 Stela 11 faces west, so viewers would see the Sun God rising from the east, framed above the sky and the floating image, doubtless a portrait, of the current ruler.
 Much like Chahk, his namesake, the king grasps an axe.
 He evidently hovered above or was about to land on the firmament of Machaquila itself.

 A superb visualization by Andrés Ciudad Ruiz and colleagues reveals the setting of Stela 13 (Figure 2).
 To the west is a sunken quatrefoil, found on excavation to contain incensario fragments, whistles, and other ceremonial artifacts (Cuidad Ruiz et al. 2010:133–141).
 As Stuart and Houston noted long ago, this quatrefoil matches the place name of Machaquila (Stuart and Houston 1994:33, fig. 37).
 On another carving, Stela 10, Chahk looks up from that quatrefoil, in the face-up position assumed by newborns (Graham 1967:fig. 60).
 This could be another allusion to the first-known ruler at the city, a figure whose very name refers to birth (sihyaj).
 We do not know for certain, but the quatrefoil could have been basin that filled with water; after all, its excavators note that it was probably plastered at one time, an effective means of keeping water in place (Ciudad Ruiz et al. 2010:133).
 Behind Stela 13 is an arrangement of two buildings, Structures 17 and 16, numbered from north to south.
 The cleft between them aligns closely with the top of Stela 13.